phantie/personal-website-source-code/misc/public/static/articles/multilayer_cache/article.md

 ########################################################################

-### Let's implement the first layer:
-### In memory cache layer preserving raw files
+### Let's implement the first layer: an in-memory cache layer preserving raw files.

 FilesInnerCache: TypeAlias = dict[BlobId, FileContents]

-# It doesn't enforce local cache managment
+# It doesn't enforce local cache management.
-# You may provide any, and manage as you like
+# You may provide any and manage it as you like.
-# In memory solution is the shortest to demonstrate
+# An in-memory solution is the shortest to demonstrate.
 files_inner_cache: FilesInnerCache = {}

-# let's match against generated events
+# Let's match against the generated events.
 events = []

 def on_cache_miss_source(cache_key: BlobId, default: D) -> FileContents | D:
     blob_id = cache_key
-    # it's important to enforce contract letting you know when value was not found
+    # It's important to enforce a contract that lets you know when a value was not found because
-    # because most of the time a library would throw their own exception
+    # most of the time, a library would throw its own exception.
     return bucket.get(blob_id, default)

-# bake in common params
+# Bake in common parameters
 files_cache_layer_partial = partial(
     cache_layer,
     # get_cache_key=